 The country in Europe where the official language is Italian and the currency Euro (EUR), this is Italy.

-Milan is the capital and also one of the popular cities.
+Rome is the capital and also one of the popular cities.

 There are other major cities like Rome, Florence, Venice, Palermo, Naples and many others where you can travel during your journey to Italy.